Pacers hang on to beat Grizzlies behind LeVert, Brogdon

 MEMPHIS, Tenn.
-(AP) — Caris LeVert scored 34 points, Malcolm Brogdon and Donantas Sabonis fell just short of triple-doubles and the Indiana Pacers held on for a 132-125 victory over the Memphis Grizzlies on Sunday night.
+(AP) — Caris LeVert scored 34 points, Malcolm Brogdon and Domantas Sabonis fell just short of triple-doubles and the Indiana Pacers held on for a 132-125 victory over the Memphis Grizzlies on Sunday night.

 Brogdon had 29 points, matched his season-high with 11 assists and had nine rebounds.
 Sabonis finished with 18 points, 15 rebounds and nine assists, part of the Pacers grabbing a season-high 53 rebounds en route to their third straight victory.

 Memphis center Jonas Valanciunas matched his career high with 34 points and his season high with 22 rebounds.
-Valanciunas had 14 points and 11 rebounds to lead the Memphis rally.
+Valanciunas had 16 points and 12 rebounds to lead the Memphis second-half rally.

-Ja Morant had 23 points.
+Ja Morant added 23 points for Memphis.

-Memphis got within a single point in the final 1:46 but could never overtake the Pacers in the closing minutes.
+Memphis got within a single point twice in the final 1:46 but could never overtake the Pacers in the closing minutes.
+Holding onto leads down the stretch has been a change for Indiana in recent games.

+“It’s poise offensively,” LeVert said when asked about the change.
+“A lot of poise.
+I feel like once you get one game down, the confidence level goes up, and you feel like you’re supposed to win those games.
+I feel like that’s where we are right now as a team.”

-After Indiana led by 18 in the third, Memphis rallied to bring the deficit to single digits in the fourth.
+After Indiana led by 18 in the third, Memphis rallied to bring the deficit to single digits in the fourth but never completely erased the Indiana advantage set in the first half.

+“We’ve gotten some timely stops on the defensive end, but we’ve been more patient down there late,” Pacers coach Nate Bjorkgren said.
+“And you hit some big shots.
+It’s on the guys.
+They’re doing a great job of sharing the ball.”

+Jenkins said that while his team fought back from the terrible first quarter, mistakes down the stretch kept them from overtaking the Pacers.

 Memphis, which blew an eight-point lead in the closing 2:19 of regulation before losing to the New York Knicks in overtime Friday night, looked terrible on defense early in the game.